webtechpooja/becoming-a-better-speaker/README.md

 * Ask them if they would like us to record them on their phones so they can watch it later.
 * Ask them if they wish for feedback.
-* They may watch their time on the large device (such as iPad).
+* They may watch their time on a large device (such as an iPad).

 (Each student will get up and talk.
 Time them and make them stop when the time is up.
 If they wanted feedback, turn to the room and ask: